Desk fit guide

 Super ultrawides need width and mounting discipline

 A 49-inch 32:9 monitor behaves like dual 27-inch monitors without the center bezel.
-That is excellent for lanes, but it needs a wide desk, a stable arm or stand, and deliberate window zones.
+That is excellent for side-by-side work, but it needs a wide desk, a stable arm or stand, and deliberate window zones.